Click Here for a List of Scholarships

 (Updated often, so check back frequently!!!)School Specific Scholarship Links:

 The most important thing for students and parents to understand is that they must take the initiative in seeking financial aid!

 The FAFSA (Free Application for Federal Student Aid) is the form that must be filed with the federal government in order for eligibility to be determined for most federal and state aid programs.
 Eligibility is based on financial need, rather than academic achievement.
-The FAFSA should be completed in January of the senior year as soon as tax information becomes available.
-FAFSA forms will be available online at www.fafsa.ed.gov
+The FAFSA should be completed beginning in October of the senior year at www.fafsa.ed.gov.

-Tennessee Promise offers two years of tuition-free community or technical college to Tennessee high school graduates beginning with the Class of 2015.
+Tennessee Promise offers two years of tuition-free community or technical college to Tennessee high school graduates.
 Tennessee Promise is a last-dollar scholarship, meaning it will cover college costs not met from Pell, HOPE, or TSAA.
 As part of the program, students will be paired with a partnering organization serving their home county and will be provided with a mentor who will support them during the college application process.
 Students can apply at http://tnpromise.gov/students.shtml

 College for Tennessee is a website for high school, college, career, and financial aid planning.
 For information on different types of financial aid available, please visit http://collegefortn.org/